 Q: How long has Seashore Day Camp been in business?

-A landmark at the Jersey Shore, Seashore Day Camp is entering its 94th summer.
+Seashore Day Camp, a landmark at the Jersey Shore, is entering its 95th summer.

 Q: What sets Seashore apart?

-Seashore Day Camp has been the SHORE CHOICE with generations of area families for nearly a century and was voted the 2020 MOST LOVED ALL AROUND DAY CAMP.
+Seashore Day Camp was voted the 2020 MOST LOVED ALL AROUND DAY CAMP and has been the SHORE CHOICE with generations of area families for nearly a century.
 Established in 1926 as the first day camp in New Jersey and one of the first in the United States, Seashore is home to more than 45,000 children, who say this is where their best summers were spent.
-Located a block from the beach, Seashore features ocean breezes, swim instruction second to none, water sports that rival Caribbean vacations and endless activities, sports and special events that make one day better than the next.
+Located a block from the beach, Seashore features ocean breezes, swim instruction second to none, water sports that rival Caribbean vacations and endless activities, sports and special events.
 Plus specialty Surf, Sports and Theater Camps.
-Seashore is also known for its family environment and well-rounded program that encourages children to explore new talents, expand horizons and make friendships that last a lifetime.
+Seashore is known for its family environment and well-rounded program that encourages children to explore new talents, expand horizons and make friendships that last a lifetime.

 Q: Where do most students live?

-Campers come from an area that is 15 miles around Long Branch.
+Campers come from 15 miles around Long Branch.

 Q: How much is tuition?